abinit/abinit/doc/developers/new_testsuite.md

     and type `show *`.
 You can then type for example `show tol_eq` to learn more about a specific constraint or parameter.

+A few conventions on documents writing
+: The label field appear in all data document.
+It should be a unique identifier a the scale of an _iteration state_.
+The tag is not necessarily unique, it describe the structure of the document and there is no need to use it unless special logic have to be implemented for the document.
+The comment field is optional but is appreciated where the purpose of the document is not obvious

 Let's start with a minimalistic example in which we compare the components of the total free energy.